craftcms/docs/docs/commerce/5.x/system/products-variants.md

 :   The variant’s [base price](#prices) and [promotional price](#promotional-price), as well as a table showing any matching [catalog pricing rules](pricing-rules.md).

 [Stock](#stock)
 :   Enable [inventory management](inventory.md) for the variant, and quickly modify available stock or jump to a detail view for each inventory location.
-Open the field layout element’s **Settings** slideout to choose the default state for **Track Inventory** and **Allow out of stock purchases** settings for new variants. <Since ver="5.4.0" repo="craftcms/commerce" feature="Control over default state of the “Track Inventory” and “Allow out of stock purchases” settings on variants" />
+Open the field layout element’s **Settings** slideout to choose the default state for **Track Inventory** and **Allow out of stock purchases** settings for new variants. <Since product="Commerce" repo="craftcms/commerce" ver="5.4.0" feature="Control over default state of the “Track Inventory” and “Allow out of stock purchases” settings on variants" />

 Available for Purchase
 :   Prevent a variant from being added to carts.
 This setting is independent from the global and site-specific **Status**, and allows administrators to make variants discoverable prior to actually selling them.
-Open the field layout element’s **Settings** slideout to choose its default state for new variants. <Since ver="5.4.0" repo="craftcms/commerce" feature="Control over default state of the  “Available for Purchase” setting on variants" />
+Open the field layout element’s **Settings** slideout to choose its default state for new variants. <Since product="Commerce"  repo="craftcms/commerce" ver="5.4.0" feature="Control over default state of the  “Available for Purchase” setting on variants" />

 Allowed Qty
 :   Set minimum and maximum quantities that customers can purchase.